cesfur/simple-artshow-keeper/README.md

 artshow-keeper
 ==============

 **This project was migrated into a more complex solution.
-Thus, it is considered abandoned.**
+Thus, it is considered as abandoned.**

 Artshow keeper keeps a small Artshow running.